 The state of Kentucky has a rich history in bourbon and distilleries, boasting the production of 95 percent of all the bourbon in the world.
 With over 11 million barrels of bourbon in the state (two barrels for every one Kentucky resident), it’s no wonder bourbon drinks and the Kentucky Derby go hand in hand.

-The 2021 Kentucky Derby will air on May 1 from 12 to 2:30 p.m.
-ET on NBCSN and from 2:30 to 7:30 p.m.
+The 2022 Kentucky Derby will air on Saturday, May 7 from 12 to 2:30 p.m.
+ET on USA Network and from 2:30 to 7:30 p.m.
 ET on NBC.
-Coverage is also available to stream live on NBCSports.com and on the NBC Sports app.
-Post time for the 2021 Kentucky Derby is set for approximately 6:57 p.m.
-ET.
+Coverage is also available to stream live on NBCSports.com, the NBC Sports app and Peacock.

 Mint Julep ingredients, recipe

 The Mint Julep is a Kentucky Derby staple.
 In a regular year when Churchill Downs hosts spectators at 100 percent capacity, over 100,000 Mint Julep drinks are sold on Kentucky Oaks Friday and Kentucky Derby Saturday.
 This requires around 10,000 bottles of Mint Julep mix, 1,000 pounds of fresh mint and 60,000 pounds of ice.